|

 opened, and the year we met Davy Crockett

-and Captain Kangaroo (of course, we were a little old for Captain
+and Captain Kangaroo (but of course, we were a little old for Captain

 It was the year we